AMICO galaxy clusters in KiDS-DR3: cosmological constraints from counts and stacked weak-lensing

 where $ref$ indicates the assumed reference cosmology, i.e.\ $\Omega_{\rm m}=0.3$ and $h=0.7$, while the subscript $new$ refers to the test one.
-Furthermore, we set the slope $\delta\gamma=-0.1$ since the masses are derived within a radius $R_{200}$ \citep[see][]{rescaling}, while $D_{\rm s}$, $D_{\rm d}$, and $D_{\rm ds}$ are the source, the lens and the lens-source angular diameter distances, respectively.
+We set the slope $\delta\gamma=0$, corresponding to the case of a singular isothermal profile, this being a good approximation in general \citep[as discussed in][]{rescaling}.
+Given e.g.\ $M_{200}\simeq 10^{15}\,\,M_\odot$ and $c_{200}\simeq3$, $\delta\gamma\simeq-0.1$ is obtained, thus we varied $\delta\gamma$ in the reasonable range $[-0.2,0.2]$ and verified that this does not impact on the final results.
+The terms $D_{\rm s}$, $D_{\rm d}$, and $D_{\rm ds}$ are the source, the lens and the lens-source angular diameter distances, respectively.
 In $D_{\rm d}$, $D_{\rm ds}$ and in the Hubble parameter, $H(z)$, we assume the effective redshift values, $z_\text{eff}$, listed in Table \ref{tab2}.
 With regard to the redshifts of the sources, we consider the lensed source effective redshifts, $z_{\text{s,eff}}$, listed in Table \ref{tab2}, obtained by following the procedure described in \citet{giocoli2020}.
 In particular, we obtain $z_{\text{s,eff}}$ by weighting the redshift of each source by the corresponding source density for each derived radial bin for each cluster.
 We then consider the mean value of source redshift in bins of cluster richness per redshift.
+We verified that we can neglect the uncertainty on $z_{\text{s,eff}}$ in our analysis.
 In such mass rescaling, the relative uncertainty on $\log\bar{M}_{200,\,\rm new}$ is constant, corresponding to the relative errors on $\log\bar{M}_{200,\,\rm ref}$.